Respiratory syncytial virus

 Finding a way to prevent RSV

-PATH is investigating promising new vaccine technologies with the potential to help control RSV in the developing world through prevention.
-Because infants need the most immediate protection from RSV—with peak hospitalization rates occurring in children from birth to five months of age—the goal of our RSV project is to advance the development of vaccines that can prevent serious RSV morbidity and mortality as early as possible in these youngest children.
+PATH is advancing the development of new technologies with the potential to prevent RSV disease in the developing world.
+Because infants need the most immediate protection from RSV—with peak hospitalization rates occurring in children from birth to five months of age—the goal of our RSV project is to advance the development of interventions that can prevent serious RSV morbidity and mortality as early as possible in these youngest children.

 Maternal immunization is one approach that holds promise for providing this kind of immediate protection for infants.
 Studies have shown that administering certain vaccines to pregnant women can help improve the mother-to-child transmission of antibodies, which can provide critical protection during the early stage of a newborn’s life when direct vaccination is not an effective option.
-We’re exploring partnerships with vaccine developers and researchers from industry, academia, and other institutions to advance the development of low-cost RSV vaccines that can ultimately be safe, effective, and affordable for use in maternal immunization strategies appropriate for the developing world.
-Among the vaccine technologies that we’re exploring to induce an appropriate immune response are subunit vaccines, which utilize only specific pieces of the RSV virus.
+Another means of providing antibody protection to the infant is administering a dose of neutralizing monoclonal antibody at birth.
+We’re collaborating with developers and researchers from industry, academia, and other institutions to advance the development of RSV interventions appropriate for the developing world.

-PATH is maintaining an RSV vaccine technology landscape snapshot (170 KB PDF) in order to track the development of RSV vaccine candidates and provide a summary of all the various vaccine approaches being worked on worldwide.
+PATH is maintaining an RSV vaccine technology landscape snapshot (52.55 KB PDF) to provide a quick view of all the various RSV prevention approaches being undertaken worldwide.
 You are welcome to use the document, but we ask that you acknowledge PATH.
-Please email email@example.com with any additions or changes.
+This snapshot is updated every six months.
+Please email firstname.lastname@example.org with any additions or changes.
+(See PowerPoint version.)